-Luxembourg Prime Minister Jean-Claude Juncker, Europe's longest-serving leader, looks set to extend his 18 years running the EU's wealthiest nation, though his popularity is sliding, according to Sunday's election results.
+Luxembourg Prime Minister Jean-Claude Juncker, Europe’s longest-serving leader, looks set to extend his 18 years running the EU’s wealthiest nation, though his popularity is sliding, according to estimates from elections Sunday.

 A staunch defender of the euro and the European dream, Juncker faced a snap election after being accused by parliamentarians in July of putting the single currency ahead of the small nation’s domestic problems.